stortann/NX_draftingDeleteDimensionsText/README.md

 # NX_draftingDeleteDimensionsText
-Macro for NX Drafting to change every dimensions' text on every Sheet to ""
+Macro for NX Drafting to change every dimension's text on every Sheet to ""